isomerpages/nparks-heritagetrees/index.md

       variant: center
       backgroundColor: gray
   - infobar:
-      title: What is a Heritage Tree?
+      title: What are Heritage Trees?
       subtitle: Let's get started
       id: infobar
-      description: Heritage Trees are conserved mature trees that represent the natural heritage of Singapore and serve as important green landmarks of our City in Nature.
+      description: Heritage Trees are mature trees that represent the natural heritage of Singapore and serve as important green landmarks of our City in Nature.
-      button: Learn more about the trees
+      button: Learn more
       url: /about-us/
   - infopic:
       title: Heritage Tree Scheme
       id: infopic
-      description: Started on 17 August 2001, this initiative supports the conservation of mature trees in Singapore, promoting appreciation of our local natural heritage.
+      description: Started on 17 August 2001, this initiative advocates the conservation of mature trees in Singapore, promoting appreciation of our local natural heritage.
       button: More about the scheme
       alt: Image alt text
       url: /heritage-tree-scheme/
       image: /images/heritage-tree-photo.jpg
-      subtitle: What do we do?
+      subtitle: About the
   - infopic:
       title: Explore the Heritage Trees with trails & walks!
       id: infopic